-• End of life care was delivered in a coordinated way which took into account the needs of those whose circumstances may make them vulnerable.
+- End of life care was delivered in a coordinated way which took into account the needs of those whose circumstances may make them vulnerable. - The practice held a register of patients living in vulnerable circumstances including those with a learning disability and elderly residents in a nursing home.